hannahscovill/study-guide-ppl/docs/1_principles_of_flight.md

 Ground effect
-- Reduction of induced drag - because the vortices can't form because the ground is in the way
+- Reduction of induced drag - because the vortices can't form because the ground is in the way It's half of your wingspan or the length of one wing.
+Low wing airplanes can land more smoothly because they enter ground effect sooner in their descent.

 Slow Flight
 - Maintaining altitude while slowing down